2021 GPNP Summit

 How can I nominate a nonprofit or community leader for recognition?

-When you register, help us to thank and celebrate amazing nonprofits and leaders by nominating those who have demonstrated a commitment to social justice, equity, and impact.
-Nominees will be honored and awarded at a ceremony following the Summit.
+Please help us highlight and thank amazing nonprofits and leaders by nominating those who have demonstrated a commitment to social justice, equity, and impact.
+Nominees will be honored and awarded at a ceremony the evening before the sessions as a kick-off to the Summit!
+See the nomination form at the top of this page.

 Are there scholarships available if I can't afford the Summit?